bayunsystems/BayunSDK/iOS/TestApps/BayunRC/README.md

    and extension in the Extension field.

-9. You should be able to send and receive encrypted text-messages to other extensions within the same company (using the same main phone-number).
-The RingCentral app itself will show garbage for these secure messages sent by BayunRC app, while BayunRC app will be able to correctly decipher messages sent from both RingCentral app as well as BayunRC app.
+9. You should be able to send and receive encrypted text-messages to other extensions within the same company (those using the same main phone-number).
+The RingCentral app itself will show garbled text for these secure messages sent by BayunRC app, while BayunRC app will be able to correctly decipher messages sent from both BayunRC app as well as RingCentral app.
 ~~~~~